Guest

 Last updated

-Testosterone is a crucial androgenic hormone that defines overall male phenotype.
-Optimum testosterone levels regulates fertility, development, maintenance of the male reproductive system’s organs, and sexual function.
-Muscle strength, quality of bones and cognition are other important aspects governed by testosterone.
+Testosterone is a crucial androgenic hormone that defines the overall male phenotype.
+Optimum testosterone levels regulate fertility, development, maintenance of the male reproductive system’s organs, and sexual function.
+Lean muscle mass and muscle strength enhancement, bone density maintenance, cardioprotection, and cognitive functions are other important aspects governed by testosterone.
+(1)

-Urban lifestyles, burgeoning gig economy, extended work hours, online entertainment platforms beaming 24/7 have skewed circadian patterns of light & dark.
+Urban lifestyles, the burgeoning gig economy, extended work hours (especially shift-related work cycles), online entertainment platforms beaming 24/7 have skewed circadian patterns.
 Light is an important environmental factor that the biological clock takes cues from to stay in sync with circadian rhythm.
 Testosterone generation is pulsatile, highest amount generated early morning, and follows circadian rhythms.
-Lack of sleep/ sleep disruption is also deleterious to overall health and hormone cycles.
+Deprivation from sleep or having a disturbed sleep cycle is also deleterious to overall health and hormone cycles and can affect testosterone levels majorly, especially in the younger male population.

 Test